 Understand the Most Common Surfing Mistakes

 There are many common mistakes that beginner surfers make.
 Part of the learning process is recognizing those mistakes and learning from them.
-Keep these five beginner errors in mind.
+Keep these tips in mind to make surfing more enjoyable.

 Not Using Enough Wax